hectorcorrea/solr-for-newbies/docs/22_stored_indexed.md

 ## Stored vs indexed fields

 There are two properties on a Solr field that control whether its values are `stored`, `indexed`, or both.
 Fields that are *stored but not indexed* can be fetched once a document has been found, but you cannot search by those fields (i.e. you cannot reference them in the `q` parameter).
 Fields that are *indexed but not stored* are the reverse, you can search by them but you cannot fetch their values once a document has been found (i.e. you cannot reference them in the `fl` parameter).
-Technically is also possible to [add a field that is neither stored nor indexed](https://stackoverflow.com/a/22298265/446681) but that's beyond this tutorial.
+Technically is also possible to [add a field that is neither stored nor indexed](https://stackoverflow.com/a/22298265/446681) but that's beyond the scope of this tutorial.

 For example, let's say that we add the following fields to our Solr core: